Equality and diversity

-Understanding our workforce: we will better understand the composition of our workforce by ensuring we put in place systems which enable the collection, collation and analysis of workforce data across the nine strands of diversity.
-We will put in place effective strategies which enable formal and informal engagement with our staff and support networks to ensure we better understand how we can continue to develop an inclusive organisational culture which promotes and embeds diversity and equality.
+Understanding our workforce: we will better understand the composition of our workforce by ensuring we put in place systems that enable the collection, collation, and analysis of workforce data across the nine protected characteristics.
+We will put in place effective strategies that enable formal and informal engagement with our staff and support networks to ensure we better understand how we can continue to develop an inclusive organisational culture that promotes and embeds diversity and equality.

-Understanding our communities: we will better understand the composition of our communities by ensuring that we put in place systems which enable the collection, collation and analysis of community data and information across the nine strands of diversity.
+Understanding our communities: we will better understand the composition of our communities by ensuring that we put in place systems that enable the collection, collation, and analysis of community data and information across the nine protected characteristics.

 Increasing confidence: we will deal effectively with all reported hate crimes and incidents, recognising that failure to do so has a detrimental impact on the confidence those communities have in the police.
 We will ensure that the code of ethics is embedded in all we do and is pivotal in our interactions with those we come into contact with.

-Engagement: we will develop effective engagement strategies which enable interaction with all communities, fostering strong relationships that build trust and confidence.
+Engagement: we will develop effective engagement strategies that enable interaction with all communities, fostering strong relationships that build trust and confidence.

-Understanding the partnership landscape: we will work with partners to put in place systems which enable the collection, collation and analysis of data and information which identifies disparity in service delivery across the nine strands of diversity.
+Understanding the partnership landscape: we will work with partners to put in place systems that enable the collection, collation, and analysis of data and information which identifies disparity in service delivery across the nine protected characteristics.

 Tackling disparity: we will work with partners to implement whole system strategies to explain, where necessary reduce, and where possible eliminate disparity and enhance public service.

-Joint service delivery: we will work with our partners to develop strategies which enable more effective public service provision across our communities.
+Joint service delivery: we will work with our partners to develop strategies that enable more effective public service provision across our communities.

 Our equality governance